 There is a specific pattern for writing client programs that work well with

-A controller is a client of Kubernetes.
-When Kubernetes is the client and calls out to a remote service, it is called a Webhook.
-The remote service is called a Webhook Backend.
-Like Controllers, Webhooks do add a point of failure.
+A controller is a client of the Kubernetes API.
+When Kubernetes is the client and calls out to a remote service, Kubernetes calls this a webhook.
+The remote service is called a webhook backend.
+As with custom controllers, webhooks do add a point of failure.

 In the webhook model, Kubernetes makes a network request to a remote service.
-In the Binary Plugin model, Kubernetes executes a binary (program).
-Binary plugins are used by the kubelet (e.g. Flex Volume Plugins and Network Plugins) and by kubectl (see Extend kubectl with plugins).
+With the alternative binary Plugin model, Kubernetes executes a binary (program).
+Binary plugins are used by the kubelet (for example, CSI storage plugins and CNI network plugins), and by kubectl (see Extend kubectl with plugins).

 This diagram shows the extension points in a Kubernetes cluster and the clients that access it.

 If you are unsure where to start, this flowchart can help.
 Note that some solutions may involve several types of extensions.